JonathanReeve/jonreeve.com/_posts/2015-03-02-detecting-literary-chiaroscuro.markdown

 ---
 layout: post
 title: 'Detecting Literary Chiaroscuro in Eliot, Dickens, and other Victorian Novelists'
-category: Digital Humanities
+category: digital humanities
 tags: wordnet python nltk
 ---

 In an 1873 review in the *Galaxy*, Henry James criticizes George Eliot's